 I have decided to enter the strike, initial price and underlying price inputs in cells C4, C5, C6, respectively.
 The result will be shown in cell C8.

-While not necessary for a simple calculation like this one, it is a good idea to somehow graphically differentiate input and output cells, especially when you are building a more complex spreadsheet.
-It will make the sheet much easier to use and reduce the risk of you or someone else accidentally overwriting your formulas in the future.
+While not necessary for a simple calculation like this one, it is a good idea to somehow graphically differentiate input and output cells, especially when building a more complex spreadsheet.
+It will make the sheet much easier to use and reduce the risk of you or someone else accidentally overwriting formulas in the future.
 It is best to do this consistently across all your spreadsheets.
-Personally, I always make the background of input cells (where user is expected to enter values) yellow and the output cells (which typically contain formulas and should not be overwritten) green – just my habit, you can of course use different colors, fonts, borders, or other formatting.
+Personally, I always make the background of input cells (where user is expected to enter values) yellow and the output cells (which typically contain formulas and should not be overwritten) green – just my habit; you can of course use different colors, fonts, borders, or other formatting.